scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 ## Results

 First, we describe the contents of the snippet libraries and the kinds of problem they can solve.
-We attempt to group the libraries into several categories to simplify their explanation.
+We group the libraries into several categories to simplify their explanation.
 Second, we describe the deployment of the snippet libraries for the automated speech recognition (ASR) software package Voice In Plus.
 The results section that follows describes the libraries in the same order.